rustfoundation/foundation.rust-lang.org/policies/privacy-policy.md

 We use Mailgun to send email.
 Mailgun’s privacy policy is available [here](https://www.mailgun.com/privacy-policy).

+We use ZenDesk to manage, track, and respond to support requests, including for the Crates.io mailing list.
+ZenDesk’s privacy policy is available [here](https://www.zendesk.com/company/agreements-and-terms/privacy-policy/).

 GitHub login is used for authentication in Crates.io and (optionally) in the forums.
 GitHub’s Privacy Statement can be found [here](https://help.github.com/en/articles/github-privacy-statement).

 Some Rust team members use the Zulip and Discord platforms for community collaboration.
 Zulip’s privacy notice is available [here](https://zulipchat.com/privacy/).
 Discord’s privacy notice is available [here](https://discordapp.com/privacy).